RobertTalbert/discretecs/MTH225-Winter2024/assignments/MTH 225 Winter 2024 Challenge Problems.md

 To get an answer to this question, you'll be doing two things: Critiquing the explanations produced by generative AI tools, and then coming up with your own explanation.

-1. [This document shows](https://docs.google.com/document/d/1xoGyxRGJVPP33RjuV5jJNXhS4b0LBI8JEfz5jdjN4ow/edit?usp=sharing) the output from three different AI tools --- ChatGPT, Bard (Google's AI tool), and CoPilot (Microsoft) --- when given the prompt: *In the base conversion algorithm, why does the quotient always end up being zero?* This is the prompt that someone might give, if they were looking for a computer to explain the answer to this question rather than coming up with their own ideas.
+1. [This document shows](https://docs.google.com/document/d/1xoGyxRGJVPP33RjuV5jJNXhS4b0LBI8JEfz5jdjN4ow/edit?usp=sharing) the output from three different AI tools --- ChatGPT, ~~Bard~~ Gemini (Google's AI tool), and CoPilot (Microsoft) --- when given the prompt: *In the base conversion algorithm, why does the quotient always end up being zero?* This is the prompt that someone might give, if they were looking for a computer to explain the answer to this question rather than coming up with their own ideas.
 Read through all three responses and do the following for each AI repsonse:

    (a) Summarize the answer to the question ("Why does the quotient always end up being zero?") in 1-2 sentences.